 6. Belem Tower

-Belem Tower is an attraction which is not very close to all the other main attractions in Lisbon and getting here involved getting lost for us.
+Belem Tower is an attraction which is not very close to all the other main attractions in Lisbon and getting here involved getting lost.
 We got on a bus that instead of continuing along the Tagus river banks, where the Tower is located, diverted towards the buildings.
-We kept on hoping that the bus would go back towards the river, however it left the centre and ended up in the campsite in the outskirts of the river.
+We kept on hoping that the bus would go back towards the river, however it left the centre and ended up in the campsite in the outskirts.
 Next day we tried again and got on a taxi to be on the safe side.
 Taxis in Lisbon are very cheap so getting a shot like this was worth the taxi fare (around 15 Euros from Cais do Sodre).

 4. Indulge in cheap fine dining at Mercado da Ribeira

 This food market is one of my favourite markets ever and possibly my favourite spot in Lisbon.
-This market is different from the other markets I had visited as apart from several typical foods like Pasteis de Nata and Bacalhau dishes, offers fine dining options at a very reasonable price.
+This market is different from the other markets I had visited previously.
+Apart from several typical foods like Pasteis de Nata and Bacalhau dishes, there are fine dining options at a very reasonable price.
 Moreover you will see the food being prepared and cooked in front of your own eyes.
 A true feast for the eyes and the stomach 🙂

 3. Travel back in time at the Castelo de São Jorge